fggo/java/README.md

 	}
 }
 ```

-Example:
-a local class can only access local variables that are declared final.
+A local class can only access local variables that are declared final :
 ```java
 interface Readable{
 	public void read();